Tyaap/ASRT_Rich_Presence/README.md

 ## How to develop
 * Rich presence features are to be developed inside the `RichPresence` project.
 * The code for the project starts in `Program.cs`.
-Currently there is just a simple rich presence test.
 * The application ID used in `Program.cs` is for a Discord app which was created using the [Discord Developer Portal](https://discord.com/developers/applications).
 * Documentation on Discord rich presence is available [here](https://discord.com/developers/docs/rich-presence/how-to).
 * Game memory can be easily accessed using the `MemoryHelper` class.